Armand98/paak/README.md

 ## License
 Copyright (c) 2021 Armand Pajor
-USBLocker is provided as-is under the MIT license for noncomercial and educational purposes.
+PAAK is provided as-is under the MIT license for noncomercial and educational purposes.

 ## General info
 This program allows to create an authentication key from USB device and protect your files.